 - The sugar: this element describes the mouthfeel and includes both the sugar and alcohol levels in a wine.
 The wine varies from light, medium to bold and when considered too high, alcoholic.

 - Acidity: a capital component of the wine.
 When too high, we call it “green”.
 When at a respectable level we say “fresh” or “sharp” and when lacking tension, the wine becomes “flat”.
-Attention though, when assessing acidity we don’t speak about chemical acidity (pH) but only the perceived acidity.
-The nuance is key as that relates to the all balance of the wine.
-Indeed, the more sugar a wine contains, the less detectable is the acidity.
-Try it yourself with pure lemon juice, try to sip it without wincing.
-Now add sugar to it and you’ll enjoy drinking it.
-Thus an acidic wine will need to have a minimum sugar to be balanced.
+Be careful though, when assessing acidity we’re not talking about chemical acidity (pH) but only the perceived acidity.
+Nuance is key when describing the balance of a wine.
+Indeed, the more sugar a wine contains, the less detectable its acidity.
+Try it yourself with pure lemon juice and see if you can sip it without wincing.
+Now add sugar to it and see the difference this makes.
+Only minimal sugar is needed to balance an acidic wine.
 Conversely, a wine with a high sugar content will require higher acidity not to be considered spineless.

-- Tannins(red wine only): this is what dries your palate, the grip or the « tannin grain » of a wine.
-They are absolutely key to assess the quality of a red wine.
-Both quantity and structure of the tannins have to be described.
+- Tanins (for red wine): this is what dries your palate, the grip or the « tannin grain » of a wine.
+These are absolutely key to assess the quality of a red wine.
+Both quantity and structure of the tannins should be described.
 Tight and silky tannins are opposed to rough, dry and angular tannins.
-Attention though, tanins are perceived differently when tasting or during a meal, so keep in mind to take that into account. (point 4).
+Keep in mind that tanins are perceived differently depending on whether you’re drinking the wine on its own or with a meal.

-These 3 axis are the most commonly used to comment red wines but you can add many other attributes as the level and style of wood used, the aromatic complexity, bitterness…
+These 3 points are the most commonly used to comment on red wines but you can add other attributes suchh as the level and style of wood used, the aromatic complexity, bitterness…whatever stands out to you!

-When writing tasting notes, we are often obsessed with aromas and balance but often undervalue the sense of touch and feel.
-In a red wine you’ll perceive the tannins but it is important to evaluate the texture and mouthfeel of all types of wines.
-The fullness of a white wine will tell you a lot about the wine and is a key part of your wine assessment.
+When writing tasting notes, we usually get quite carried away with aromas and balance and often undervalue the sense of touch and feel.
+In a red wine you’ll perceive the tanins but it is important to evaluate the texture and mouthfeel of all types of wine.
+The fullness of a white wine will tell you a lot about it and is a key part of your wine assessment.
+A wine might be full and rich, or light and silky.
+Think about how it finishes in the mouth as well – does it have a persistent flavour and texture that stay on the palate for a while?

 4 – Don’t forget about the context

 It is not always easy to taste a wine in perfect tasting conditions unless you are a wine professional.
-Thus one needs to adapt to the tasting environment and take that this point into account in its note.
-Indeed a wine will taste differently depending on your shape, mood, on the condition of the bottle itself and on so many other parameters, room temperature, surrounding smells… for example, a wine tasted slightly too warm will be perceived as more alcoholic.
-A wine that didn’t have enough time to breathe will give the impression of being more tannic etc. So don’t hesitate in your notes to compare the wine with similar wines that you have tasted before and remind the conditions in which you have tasted it.
+So you might want to take the tasting environment into account in your notes.
+Indeed a wine will taste differently depending on your mood, on the condition of the bottle itself, room temperature, surrounding smells, and whether it’s served with food or not… for example, a wine tasted slightly too warm will be perceived as more alcoholic.
+A wine that didn’t have enough time to breathe will give the impression of being more tannic etc. So don’t hesitate in your notes to compare the wine with similar wines that you have tasted before and note the conditions it was tasted in.

 5 – Don’t forget your taste!

-When working hard on pulling a wine apart, describing every single step of your tasting, you sometimes start losing the soul of the wine itself, focusing too much on the description and finally lose the ability to express your personal appreciation.
-Sometimes we go through several tasting notes and it appears impossible to understand the writer’s taste and it is a shame.
-It shouldn’t be taboo to give its assessment on a wine.
+When working hard on pulling a wine apart, describing every single step of your tasting, you sometimes start losing the soul of the wine itself, focusing too much on the description.
+Don’t lose sight of expressing your personal appreciation and opinion!
+It is a shame when tasting notes don’t reflect the wine lover’s actual tastes.
+Don’t be afraid to tell it like it is!